 7. Install the new oil filter cartridge with an oil filter wrench, and then tighten it to the specified torque with a torque wrench.

 1. Torque wrench

-Oil filter cartridge: 17 Nm (1.7 m·kgf, 12 ft·lbf)
+Tightening torque: Oil filter cartridge: 17 Nm (1.7 m·kgf, 12 ft·lbf)

-Install the engine oil drain bolt and its new gasket, and then tighten the bolt to the specified torque.
+8. Install the engine oil drain bolt, and then tighten it to the specified torque.